tiagoskaterock/ReactCalculator/README.md

 # Calculator in React

+Download the .zip and unziped it or clone the project

+**cd ReactCalculator**

-I run this project using **npm start** on Linux Ubuntu 22.04
+**npm start**

+I made a folder _src/calculator_ and another _public/calculator_

+So, if you want, you can just use the component <Calculator /> in your own projects.

+Any feedback or suggestion will be appreciated. ^^

 The Class is here: [The Perfect Beginner React Project](https://www.youtube.com/watch?v=DgRrrOt0Vr8)

 ![Calculator](public/calculator/1.png)